dhodvogner/rustcaster/README.md

 # Rustcaster

-Pseudo-3D raycaster implementation in Rust without any grahics API.
+Pseudo-3D raycaster implementation in Rust without any graphics API.
 (I only use OpenGL/HtmlCanvas for rendering the final image to the screen)

 ## 🤨 But Why?